Xilinx/Vitis_Libraries/dsp/docs/src/user_guide/L2/func-fir-filtersAIE.rst

 In such a scenario, the bandwidth will be limited by the amount of ports, but the AI Engine tile utilization ratio (often defined as ratio of VMAC operations to cycles without VMAC operation) might be reduced.

 For example, a 32 tap Single Rate FIR operating on a ``cint16`` data type and ``int16`` coefficients with ``TP_SSR`` set to 2 and a cascade length ``TP_CASC_LEN`` set to 2 will perform at the bandwidth close to `2 GSa/s` (2 output stream paths).
 Each of the kernels will be tasked with computing only eight coefficients.
-The design will use eight FIR kernels mapped to eight AIE tiles to achieve that.
+The design will use eight FIR kernels mapped to eight AI Engine tiles to achieve that.
 However, a similarly configured FIR, a 32 tap Single Rate FIR operating on ``cint16`` data type and ``int16`` coefficients with ``TP_SSR`` set to 2, but without further cascade configuration (``TP_CASC_LEN`` set to 1) would also perform at the bandwidth close to `2 GSa/s` but only consume four kernels to achieve that.

 **Rate-changing FIR Throughput**